Use of cash in sharp decline since pandemic, survey shows

 The Reserve Bank has a long-term project under way looking at redesigning the cash system to match the changes in usage.

-A new Reserve Bank discussion document - The Future of Money - a cash system redesign consultation paper was published by the RBNZ last November.
+A new Reserve Bank consultation paper - The Future of Money - Cash System Redesign - was published by the RBNZ last November.
 Public submissions on the paper close next Monday, March 7.

 The paper suggested a range of options to keep cash available as its usage declined.